tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 ### We need just one more bite from the basics cake before we're ready to move to the interesting questions!

-## Life On The Move: Hmm, I'm still listening , But How Does This Little Thing Cause Global Anxiety?
+## Life On The Move: Hmm...
+I'm still listening , But How Does This Little Thing Cause Global Anxiety?